Skip to Content

 The flesh of knucklehead pumpkins is yellow-orange and dense with cream-colored seeds.

 Knucklehead pumpkins are most often used as decorative pumpkins, but can also be used cooked.
-When you cook warty pumpkins, you will get a very sweet and mild flavor.
+When you cook bumpy pumpkins, you will get a very sweet and mild flavor.

 You can also use knucklehead pumpkins in sweet recipes such as pumpkin chili, pumpkin cookies, pumpkin muffins, puddings, and pumpkin cakes.